JanBizonGD/Cloud/README.md

 ### Test
-To view website, enter yours instance public IP address to web browser.
+To view website, enter yours instance public IP address to web browser. **Remember to use http (not https).**
 ![](./doc/images/aws/web.png )

 ---------------------------------